-ff.
-Standard Instrument Departure (SID).
+- ff.
+Standard instrument departure (SID).
 A preplanned IFR ATC departure procedure printed in graphic form for pilot/controller use to provide obstacle clearance and a transition from the terminal area to the appropriate en route structure.
 SIDs are primarily designed for system enhancement to expedite traffic flow and to reduce pilot/controller workload.
-ATC clearance must be received prior to flying a SID.
+ATC clearance must be received prior to flying a SID. - gg.

-gg.
 Terminal Area Route Generation Evaluation and Traffic Simulation (TARGETS).
-An air traffic tool for RNAV DP design.

-hh.
-Transmittal Letter (TL).
-A biweekly publication, prepared by the NFDC, used as the medium to promulgate instrument approach procedures and textual ODPs and their effective dates for publication.
+An air traffic tool for RNAV DP design. - hh.
+Top altitude.
+In reference to SID published altitude restrictions, the charted "maintain" altitude contained in the procedure description or assigned by ATC. - ii.
+Transmittal letter (TL).
+A biweekly publication, prepared by AIS, used as the medium to promulgate instrument approach procedures and textual ODPs and their effective dates for publication. - jj.
+Visual climb over airport (VCOA).

-ii.
-Visual Climb Over Airport (VCOA).
 A departure option for an IFR aircraft, operating in visual meteorological conditions equal to or greater than the specified visibility and ceiling, to visually conduct climbing turns over the airport to the published "climb-to" altitude from which to proceed with the instrument portion of the departure.
-VCOA procedures are developed to avoid obstacles greater than 3 statute miles (SM) from the departure end of the runway as an alternative to complying with climb gradients greater than 200 ft/NM.
-These procedures are published in the 'Takeoff Minimums and (Obstacle) Departure Procedures' section of the Terminal Procedures Publications or as an option on a Graphic ODP.
+VCOA procedures are developed to avoid obstacles greater than three statute miles (SM) from the departure end of the runway as an alternative to complying with climb gradients greater than 200 ft per NM.
+These procedures are published in the 'Takeoff Minimums and (Obstacle) Departure Procedures' section of the Terminal Procedures Publications or as an option on a Graphic ODP. - kk.

-jj.
 Waypoint (WP).
 A predetermined geographical position used for route definition and/or progress reporting purposes defined by latitude/longitude and may include elevation.